-Vesting of restricted shares issued under the 2007 Plan is generally based upon continuing service.
+Vesting of restricted shares issued under the 2007 Plan has historically been based upon continuing service.
 The Compensation Committee has the option to condition the vesting of a restricted stock award on the achievement of specified performance goals in accordance with Section 162(m) of the Code.
-We believe that this option provides us with greater flexibility to structure awards to meet our stated compensation objections.
 If established, performance goals may be based on business criteria such as earnings per share, share price, total shareholder return, pre-tax profits, net earnings, return on equity or assets, revenues and funds from operations per share.
 Performance goals may be applied to an individual, the Trust and/or any one or more of our properties or other operating unit(s) as the Compensation Committee may designate (in each case, subject to the conditions of the performance-based compensation exemption from Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code")).
 The Compensation Committee must establish such criteria and targets in advance of applicable deadlines under the Code.
 While attainment of the performance targets remains substantially uncertain, the Compensation Committee will be responsible for determining whether and the extent to which the performance goals have been attained and the amount of compensation, if any, that is payable as a result.
 The Compensation Committee must certify in writing prior to payment of the compensation that the performance goals and any other material terms of the award were in fact satisfied.

-2013 Compensation
+2014 Compensation